 Combine(args, kwargs) Combine variables into a tuple.
-Compose(args, kwargs) Composition of variables.
-Variable(name, getter, kwargs) Function of data with context.
+Compose (args, kwargs) Composition of variables.
+Variable(name, getter[, type]) Function of data with context.

-2.7.1 Variables
+2.9.1 Variables

-Variables are functions to transform data and add context.
+Variables are functions to transform data adding context.

 A variable can represent a particle type, a coordinate, etc. They transform raw input data into Lena data with context.
 Variables have name and may have other attributes like LaTeX name, dimension or unit.